davep/delpa/index.md

 ## Set the GitHub repo to publish pages

-In the settings for the repo find the `GitHub Pages` section and set the source to the `master` branch (or, I guess, some other branch if that's your thing).
+In the settings for the repo find the `GitHub Pages` section and set the source to the `main` branch (or, I guess, some other branch if that's your thing).
 Mine looks like this:

 ![Setting up for publishing with GitHub pages](README-GitHub-Pages.png)